 India | 5.9% |

-Furthermore, the gentle extraction method of micellar as a clean-label and minimally processed protein source has now experienced the rise in popularity too.
+Furthermore, the gentle extraction method of micellar as a clean-label and minimally processed protein source has now experienced a rise in popularity too.
 Furthermore, other factors driving the growth of the market are the presence of several major protein supplement companies and the growth of e-commerce channels.

 Germany's market also benefits from its sophisticated food processing industry and strict regulatory frameworks, which together promote high product quality and safety - factors that enhance market confidence.